Aquaculture of sea sponges: Menstrual sponges

 While it is still something of a niche market, a few companies have begun to produce and market small sponges as reusable feminine hygiene products.
-They are marketed under the brand names Sea Pearls in the United States and Jam Sponge in the United Kingdom.
-The sponges are inserted into the vagina in much the same way a tampon is, but when full are removed, cleaned, and reused, rather than discarded.
+The sponges are inserted into the vagina in much the same way a tampon is, but when full are removed, cleaned, and reused rather than discarded.
 The advantages of a reusable tampon alternative include cost-effectiveness and waste reduction.
-(Since sponges are biodegradable, even when a menstrual sponge's absorbent life is over it can be composted.)
+(Since sponges are biodegradable, even when a menstrual sponge's absorbent life is over, it can be composted.)
 Some women are also concerned by the health risks associated with traditional tampons and feel it is healthier to use a natural material.
 While no known cases of toxic shock syndrome have been associated with the use of menstrual sponges, sponges are known, when not properly prepared, to contain sand, grit and bacteria, and thus the possibility of toxic shock syndrome should be considered.
 Sponges have a greater capacity for absorbing menstrual flow than most tampons; though they should still be changed at least every eight hours.